offmywave011/masterconcrete/Using-ScanbotCameraView.md

         }
     });

+Also `ScanbotCameraView` supports 2 preview modes:
+* `CameraPreviewMode.FIT_IN` - in this mode camera preview frames will be downscaled to the layout view size.
+Full preview frame content will be visible, but unused edges could be appeared in the preview layout.
+* `CameraPreviewMode.FILL_IN` - in this mode camera preview frames fill the layout view.
+The preview frames may contain additional content on the edges that was not visible in the preview layout.

+By default, `ScanbotCameraView` uses `FILL_IN` mode.
+You can change it using `cameraView.setPreviewMode(CameraPreviewMode mode)` method.

 #### Camera auto-focus and shutter sounds

 You can enable/disable auto-focus event system and shutter sounds using setters in `ScanbotCameraView`.